Skip to main content

 Questions worth asking before you start.

-You do not need to arrive with a perfect project brief.
-These answers explain how Kelly Digital handles unclear problems, technical scope, and practical fit.
+You don't need to arrive with a polished project brief.
+These answers explain how I handle unclear problems, technical scope, pricing, and practical fit.

-Kelly Digital starts with the smallest useful improvement, then expands only when the work actually calls for it.
+I start with the smallest useful improvement, then expand only when the work actually calls for it.

 A good first conversation should clarify fit, likely scope, and whether a more specialized vendor is needed.